The Naked Gun: From the Files of Police Squad!: Production

 After the success of Airplane!, ZAZ had looked to doing another spoof comedy as a movie, using the series M Squad as its basis.
 Initially they could not come up with a plot, so Paramount's Michael Eisner had set them up with a six-episode television deal despite their desire to make a film.
 The series, Police Squad was cancelled at the end of the contract.
 ZAZ continued to make films including Top Secret! and Ruthless People, but still wanted to come back to spoof comedy.
 Working from their Police Squad concept, they found adding a romance to the story helped to establish an overall plot, and the film was quickly greenlit by Paramount.
 They worked backwards in writing the film, establishing the plot to assassinate the Queen among the love affair, which established the Queen visiting the United States for the baseball game and setting the rest of the film elements in place.

 As with Airplane!, ZAZ wanted to cast actors that had not done comedy roles before, wanting them to play their roles straight against Nielsen's approach of acting as if he was not in a comedy; this allowed them to produce the film around dramatic timing rather than comedic timing to pull off its humor.
 Their approach led them to select Presley and Simpson.
 Bo Derek had been their original pick for Presley's role, but she turned it down.
 Ricardo Montalbán was chosen by the producers to play the villain after being included on a list of names assembled by the people in charge of casting the film.
 The Zucker brothers had seen his performance in Star Trek II: The Wrath of Khan.
 Yankovic's cameo came about as he was a fan of Airplane! and Top Secret!, and also good friends with producer Bob Weiss.
 Jeanette Charles, who portrayed Queen Elizabeth II, later recalled Nielsen and Presley were "charming" but Simpson was "rude".

 The film was shot at various locations in and around Los Angeles.
 Principal photography was from February 22 to May 6, 1988.
 The baseball matchup between the California Angels and Seattle Mariners was not originally planned.
 Being Wisconsin natives, the Zuckers and Abrahams made a request to MLB to allow them to use the Milwaukee Brewers as one of the teams but was recommended the Mariners instead because MLB wanted to promote the then "really weak franchise".
 Minnesota native Proft's attempt to make that team the Twins was rejected by the ballclub.
 The Mariners' opponent was supposed to have been the Los Angeles Dodgers who, despite its willingness to allow Dodger Stadium to be used for filming, refused to be mentioned in the film because of its objection to the bench-clearing brawl scene.
 Needing a home team based in Greater Los Angeles which was the film's setting, the writers successfully settled for the Angels.

+Following previews, 20 minutes of film was cut.